 Plasma TVs will have a more varied behavior with a damaged screen.
 Some may work just fine with a simple hairline crack.
 If the crack is more severe, the screen may not even light up.
 Some may produce a loud buzzing noise.
 And other TVs may not turn on at all.

 There is a common misconception about plasma TVs having an invisible crack, that is, one having no visible sign of damage when the TV turned off.
 Because the screen does not look cracked, some people will argue that the damage must not have been caused by an external force, but instead by an internal defect.
 This is not necessarily true.
 The reason it looks this way is because the screen has a protective outer surface made of a durable, scratch-resistant material.
 This outer surface can sustain a physical impact without producing a visible scratch.
 Yet beneath it there are very fragile layers that can easily be damaged by the same blunt impact.
 You can read Plasma TVs - Myths vs. Realities? for more information on that.

 If you decide that the panel needs to be replaced, but you would rather have someone else replace it for you, then schedule a service call and have a TV service technician come to your home and give you a free cost estimate.

-When dealing with the manufacturer concerning a defective product, be prepared to thoroughly plead your case because it is more difficult to prove that the cause was not your fault.
-It would be a good idea to call a service technician because they can do the leg work of contacting the manufacturer for you.
-Otherwise, you’ll have to correspond with the manufacturer yourself by sending them an email with your name, address, date of purchase, place of purchase, model number, serial number with attached pictures and sales receipt.
-You should take pictures of the crack(s), the front cabinet showing the crack and the manufacturer’s insignia, and the back of unit showing the product sticker.
+When dealing with the manufacturer, be prepared to thoroughly plead your case.
+Since it is more difficult to prove that the cause was not your fault, it would be a good idea to call a technician first, because they can do the leg work of contacting the manufacturer for you.
+Otherwise, you’ll have to correspond with the manufacturer yourself.
+You would have to send them an email with your name, address, date of purchase, place of purchase, model number, serial number with attached pictures and copy of your sales receipt.
+You would also have to take pictures of the damage, the front cabinet showing the crack and the manufacturer’s insignia, and the back of unit showing the product sticker.